gatewaycash/gateway/modules/docs/docs/api.html.md

 At least one of `newName` and `newDescription` is required.

 <aside class="notice">
-There are plans for this endpoint to include support for many other featurs, including permissions management, dis/allowing the use of XPUB keys and more.
+There are plans for this endpoint to include support for many other features, including permissions management, dis/allowing the use of XPUB keys and more.
 </aside>

 ## Commission Rules

-Commisson rules are directives given to the Gateway payment processing service which determine when and how much of a commission is taken from which payments, and where the commission is to be sent.
+Commission rules are directives given to the Gateway payment processing service which determine when and how much of a commission is taken from which payments, and where the commission is to be sent.